The Financial Crisis In 4000 Words

 http://www.federalreserve.gov/newsevents/speech/kroszner20081203a.htm

-Here's a pretty good BBC article about the shift from the traditional mortgage approach to the approach that resulted in the fiasco, with lots of pretty graphs to make the hard data more accessible:
+Here's a pretty good BBC article about the shift from the traditional mortgage approach to the approach that resulted in the fiasco, with lots of graphs to make the hard data more accessible:

 http://news.bbc.co.uk/2/hi/business/7073131.stm